platformatic/platformatic/docs/guides/use-env-with-platformatic.md

 ## Conclusion

-In this guide, you learn how to use environment variables in a Platformatic application to manage configuration data securely.
-By setting up the application, configuring plugins, and modifying the `platformatic.json` file.
+In this guide, you learnt how to use environment variables in a Platformatic application to manage configuration data securely.